gracewang723/Algo_Course/index.rst

 Course Mission
 =========================

-* To build a bridge to connect: Computing Methods + Science/Engineering
+* To build a bridge to connect:

+   * Computing Methods + Science/Engineering

+* Science:

    * Natural science: mathematics, physics, chemistry, cosmology...

    * Management science: planning, scheduling, optimization, supply chain, organization...

    * Social science: social network, social structure, policy making...

    * Economics: How to allocate scarce/limited resources to optimize the output for the best of com/org/society/individuals?

+* Engineering:

-* Engineering: Manufacturing, food production, online business operation, Financial engineering...
+   * Manufacturing, food production, online business operation
+   * Financial engineering...

 Course Target
 =========================

 * Expose to computing techniques:

    * Machine learning, AI (deep learning), network modelling methods, etc.

    * To know what we have in the toolbox.

 * Expose to the research frontiers of various sciences:

    * Natural science, Management science, Social science, etc.

    * To understand what’s going on in these fields.

 * Expose to real, latest researches of techniques applied in these sciences

    * Lots of literature would be used and studied

    * How to use techniques to solve the problems in these fields?

 Course Instructors